One Dance UK: Merger

 On 26 March 2015 Dance UK announced that it had received three-year funding from Arts Council England to merge with Association of Dance of the African Diaspora, National Dance Teachers Association and Youth Dance England to create a unified "go-to" industry body that would become the subject association for dance in schools in the UK.

 The name of the new organisation, One Dance UK, as well its new website were launched 7 December 2015 at the Royal Society of Medicine at an event attended by approximately 450 dance professionals.

 The merger came into effect on 1 April 2016.

 Relocation

 In 2019 One Dance UK relocated from their offices in London to a new site in Birmingham.
-Housed within the Birmingham Hippodrome campus, the One Dance UK offices sit within the newly opened Dance Hub space which has been built on top of the existing structure which houses Birmingham Royal Ballet, Dance Exchange and Birmingham Hippodrome.
+Housed within the Birmingham Hippodrome campus, the One Dance UK offices sit within the newly opened Dance Hub space which has been built on top of the existing structure which houses Birmingham Royal Ballet, FABRIC Dance and Birmingham Hippodrome.

+Awards

+One Dance UK holds an annual awards event "to unite, celebrate, acknowledge and reward the people who have made an impact on the vibrant UK dance landscape".